MostlyAdequate/mostly-adequate-guide/FAQ.md

 There are two schools in JavaScript, people who use them, and people who don't.
 We've made the choice here to use them, and now, we strive to be consistent with that choice.
-If some are missing, please let us know and will take care of the oversight.
+If some are missing, please let us know and we will take care of the oversight.

 ### Aren't external libraries like _ (ramda) or $ (jquery) making calls impure?

 > see [#50]

 Those dependencies are available as if they were in the global context, part of the language.
 So, no, calls can still be considered as pure.
 For further reading, have a look at [this article about CoEffects](http://tomasp.net/blog/2014/why-coeffects-matter/)